Warm-Up and Icebreaker Games to play remotely with an Online Whiteboard

 This icebreaker is a great way to get to know each other and to laugh a little bit.

-The most popular ice breaker questions for work
+The most popular ice breaker questions

 The list is of course not exhaustive.